Asia Landmarks - 25 Famous Landmarks in Asia

 Having taken in the beauty of the pagoda's exterior, you can go inside to view many Buddha statues, including the Golden Buddha.
 This particular statue is covered in 9,584 diamonds which weigh up to 25 carats.

-If you're visiting Phnom Penh for three days, a trip to the Royal Palace and the Silver Pagoda is highly recommended!
+If you're visiting Phnom Penh for a few days, a trip to the Royal Palace and the Silver Pagoda is highly recommended!

 Komodo National Park, Indonesia